-The most common and tax-efficient form of remuneration is a combination of a director’s salary and dividend payments from shares.
-This strategy is possible if you are both a director and a shareholder of your company, which is commonplace for most small company owners.
+The most tax-efficient and widely used form of remuneration is a combination of a director’s salary and dividend payments.
+This strategy is possible if you are both a director and shareholder of your company, which is commonplace in most small firms.

-Directors are classed as employees; shareholders are classed as investors.
-This means that any person who is a director and shareholder of their own company can pay themselves a regular director’s salary and then top up their income with dividend payments.
+Directors are classed as employees for tax purposes, whilst shareholders are classed as investors.
+This means that any person who is a director and shareholder of their own company can pay themselves a regular director’s salary and then top up their income with dividend payments from shares.

 Directors’ salaries are an allowable business expense, so they are paid before Corporation Tax is calculated on company profits.
 To pay yourself a director’s salary, you will need to register your company as an employer and operate PAYE (Pay As You Earn) as part of your payroll.